Medicare

 What does Part C cover?

-- Your Part A & B coverage is now managed and run by a Medicare approved insurance company and not original Medicare.
+- Your Part A & B coverage is now managed and run by a Medicare approved insurance company and not Original Medicare.

 - You are not automatically placed in a Part C (Medicare Advantage) plan.
 It is a choice to be made by you to join a Part C or Medicare Advantage plan.

-- Typically includes Part D (Medicare prescription drug coverage) as part of the plan.
+- Typically includes Part D (Medicare Prescription Drug Coverage) as part of the plan.
 This is known as MAPD (Medicare Advantage with Part D).

 Medicare Part D